-Out in the Plaza
+In the Plaza

-- Tomato preserving demos (Kim Rizk)
+- Noon-1 PM Tomato preserving demo (Kim Rizk)

-- 12-3 PM Garden Doctor (Judith Robinson, Al Johnson and Stephanie Harris)
+- 12-3 PM Garden Doctor (Judith Robinson, Al Johnson and Stephanie Harris

 For the Community Room

-- 2-3 PM Al Johnson, Healthy Soils/Healthy Planet
+- 2-3 PM Al Johnson, Healthy Soils, Healthy Planet

-- 3-4 PM Stephanie Harris, President of NOFA-NJ Planting a Climate Victory Garden!
+- 3-4 PM Stephanie Harris, President of NOFA-NJ Planting a Climate Victory Garden

 More than 50 varieties of organic tomatoes will be available from local farmers including Abe’s Acres Farm, Cherry Grove Farm, Cherry Valley Farm, Chickadee Creek Farm and Muth Family Farm.